EAguayodev/skilled-elearning-landing-page/README-template.md

 ### Useful resources

-- [caniuse](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [caniuse](https://caniuse.com/) - This site helped me with understanding which browsers had the strongest support for the picture tag.

-- [](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [webdesign.tutsplus](https://webdesign.tutsplus.com/tutorials/quick-tip-how-to-use-html5-picture-for-responsive-images--cms-21015) - This is an amazing article which helped me finally understand when to approach making an image responsive with img tag included with sizes and srcset, and when to use the approach of the picture tag with the img, srcset, and media included inside the source tag inside the picture tag element.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author

 - Website - [Eric Aguayo](https://www.ericaguayo.com)
 - Frontend Mentor - [@EricAguayo90](https://www.frontendmentor.io/profile/EricAguayo90e)
 - Twitter - [@DevEric90](https://www.twitter.com/DevEric90)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.